 Kenya joins over 40 countries to have made plastic bags (including duty-free bags) illegal, with a ban imposed in 2017.
-Africa has been leading the global war on plastics, and to date ten African Countries have banned plastic bags.
+Africa has been leading the global war on plastics, and to date many of southern and eastern African countries have banned plastic bags.

 Can I take plastic bags to Kenya?